CSS Presents Advances at the 2017 AAS Planetary Sciences Meeting

 In addition to new hardware, CSS has developed new custom software tools to aid in systematically surveying the night sky and tracking newly discovered asteroids.
 Typically, a new asteroid candidate requires several observations spread out over 1-3 days before it is confirmed as a new discovery.
 Since there may be dozens of CSS asteroid candidates to track during the course of one night, the new planner software enables observers to automate much of the process, allowing the computers to design the most efficient use of the telescope time.
 Computers however, cannot yet determine a real asteroid from the many false positives that appear on the digital images, and it is therefore left for observers to validate asteroid detections in near real time, a task that CSS observers have done very successfully for almost two decades now.

-A link to the CSS iPoster can be found here.
+Check out the CSS iPoster.
 For this years’ DPS meeting CSS opted to use the new ‘iPoster’ format, a digital interactive platform using large touch-screen monitors, allowing for the use of multimedia elements including high-resolution images and plots, audio files, and video.
 The CSS poster took full advantage of the format and embedded several ‘Travelers in the Night’ audio files.
 Travelers in the Night is a long-standing audio series consisting of 2-minute documentaries about astronomy, asteroids, and asteroid survey science.
 The series was created and is hosted by long-time CSS astronomer Dr. Al Grauer.